CUNY Shared HyFlex Definition

 In this video Lehman Faculty member Sherry Deckman, Assistant Professor of Education, provides an overview of how to navigate Blackboard to access and participate in a HyFlex course.
 This includes the options and expectations of participation in the course.

 In this video Lehman Faculty member Sherry Deckman, Assistant Professor of Education, explains how students can be supported in understanding HyFlex course options and making intentional decisions about the best ways to participate.
 Strategies for engaging student learning across modalities is also provided.

 In this video Lehman Faculty member Sherry Deckman, Assistant Professor of Education, explains the options of modalities that are available as a HyFlex course.
 This provides the various adaptations of HyFlex course design and the intentional use of modalities.

 Based on the course development documents submitted by faculty who have participated in the CUNY HyFlex pilot in Summer 2021:

-- Set up a structure for participation options: first, determine which of the options in addition to in-person you will be able to offer for your course: virtual synchronous, and/or virtual asynchronous.
+- Set up a structure for participation options: First, determine which of the options in addition to in-person you will be able to offer for your course: virtual synchronous, and/or virtual asynchronous.
 Visit your classroom if possible and test the classroom technology as well as consider some of the pedagogical implications for the a/synchronous elements (what is the value-added?).
+Contact IT to assist you with the testing technology by appointment to get the proper training.
 Make sure students know what options are available to them and have the technology necessary in order to meaningfully engage with the course.